 Blue green algae is actually not algae like the black-beard algae.
-It is a type bacteria which is able to photosynthesize.
+This is a type of bacteria which is able to photosynthesize.
 It can reproduce really fast in freshwater aquariums.
 It usually grows on the substrate and at the front glass of your fish tank.

-The cyanobacteria are very hard to kill, because it is a very primitive form of life, which can survive in very harsh environments.
+The cyanobacteria is very hard to kill, because it is a very primitive form of life, which can survive in very harsh environments.

 Cyanobacteria is very easy to detect in aquariums.
 Blue green algae has a dark green color, it is very slimy, it grows and spreads over any surfaces and has a specific bad smell.

 In large quantities, it can kill off your entire aquarium ecosystem.
 Cyanobacteria will produce toxins, which are harmful for fish, shrimp and plants.

 Main Causes of Blue Green Algae

 Algae in general is caused by excess nutrients and excess light.
 Blue green algae is mainly caused by excess light and ammonia.
 It grows extremely well in aquariums with low nitrate level.
 Dirty filter or substrate is usually the main reasons that cause blue green algae to grow and invade your aquarium.

 Cyanobacteria will compete with the beneficial bacteria for ammonia.
 While beneficial bacteria will turn ammonia in to nitrites and nitrites to nitrates, the cyanobacteria will consume ammonia to produce other highly toxic compounds.

 Blue green algae is very common in new aquariums, where the nitrogen cycle is not finished yet.
 However, it can also appear in already cycled tanks, with dirty filter or substrate.